You can’t go to the net in today’s game, right?

 College Women Net Points Won – Match Winner vs. Match Loser

 Match winners for men and women win right around two out of every three points at the net.
-The net is an absolute gold mine for them, and an integral part of winning the match overall.
+The net is an absolute gold mine for them and an integral part of winning the match overall.
 But the news is not all bad for match losers.
-Match losers still won 58% at net for the men and 56% at net for the women.
-Certainly, the reason they lost the match wasn’t that the net delivered less than 50% with points won.
+Match losers still won 58% at the net for men and 56% at the net for women.
+Certainly, the reason they lost the match wasn’t that the net delivered less than 50% points won…

 The net is a great place to be in college tennis.

 If you are a junior player or a junior coach, this data can help you better organize your practice court and prioritize approach and volley strategy on the development pathway.
 You should also be carving out time to improve volley and overhead technique as well.
 You are probably spending enough time at the baseline, where the win percentages don’t come close to what you are seeing above.